Sena Pi Review | Convert Any Helmet into a Smart Helmet

 If you are anything like me, you’ve spent multiple hours searching through size charts and YouTube reviews trying to understand exactly MIPS is; all before making that important helmet purchase.
 Add in the countless hours you have then spent relying on your helmet to protect your brain and it makes the idea of changing helmets for any reason difficult to consider.
 When Sena, a leader in motorcycle communication devices for over 20 years, released the Sena R1 and M1 smart helmets I wasn’t sold on the idea of changing helmets.
 However, no longer having to use hand gestures to communicate with my spouse while navigating our ebikes around town, nor having to talk loud enough every pedestrian on the street also know to turn left, would be difficult to forgo.

 Sena has taken its fantastic communication technology and shrunk it into a universal, strap-mounted, Bluetooth intercom system called the Sena Pi.
 Being such big fans of Sena’s previous products (check out our Sena R1 Evo Review) we were excited to get a closer look for this Sena Pi review.
-We’ve also included our video review at the bottom of this post.

 What is Sena Pi?